 - 7. I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 8.
 I shall inform the Corporate Secretary of Philtrust Bank of any changes in the abovementioned information within five days from its occurrence.

-Done this MAR 1 A 2024 at the City of Manila.
-Done mis .
-0 - 6 an enable it at the City of Iviainia.
+MAR 1 4 2024 at the City of Manila.
+Done this

 HERMOGENES C. ESPERON, JR. Affiant